Overview

 After you have submitted your individual or group self-nomination, you will receive an automatic notification from Qualtrics.
 At that time, the review committee will compile all of the submissions until the deadline.
 A member from the review committee will reach out to you and/or your nominee if there are any follow-up questions.

-The 2026 AIM High Call for Nominations will open on Monday, September 22nd.
+Applications and nominations are now open for the 2026 AIM High Awards and will remain open until Friday, November 7.
 For any questions, please contact us at affordable@ucf.edu.